bkesterbyld/sitewire/content/pages/inspectors.md

       the following requirements, we'd love to hear from you:

-      *   Experience on at least five residential rehab projects
+      *   Experience on at least 10 residential rehab projects

       *   5 years as a licensed general contractor